Create a Registration Form with an Auto Response

 Let’s go over a few details:

-• We placed an endpoint in the action attribute.
+attribute.
 This is the URL where all the form data is sent.
-Formspree generates a unique and secure endpoint for your form when you create it in your account.
+Formspree generates a unique and secure endpoint for your form when you create it in your account. - For an auto response to work, the form has to include a field named

-• We removed the required tag from the message field to make it optional.
+tag from the message field to make it optional.

 If you want to learn how to break down the form code even further, check out our post on simple contact forms.